How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each peach, round, bevelled-edged, flat-faced tablet embossed with "475" on one side and "WATSON" on the other side contains levonorgestrel 0.75 mg.
+Each peach-coloured, round, bevelled-edged, flat-faced tablet embossed with "475" on one side and "WATSON" on the other contains 0.75 mg of levonorgestrel.
 Nonmedicinal ingredients: colloidal silicon dioxide, corn starch, FD&C Yellow No. 6, magnesium stearate, povidone, and lactose monohydrate.

 How should I use this medication?